ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 3.1.0:
+* New option to disable selector initialization in generated scheduler
+* New scheduler length define in scheduler header

 ## Version 3.0.0:
 * Source code no more provided by the Python extension.
 * Get the source code here : https://github.com/ARM-software/CMSIS-Stream/platform